-Celebrate “Ideas Worth Spreading” with motion graphics that communicate the unique themes of each lecture series.
+Celebrate the conference's mantra: “Ideas Worth Spreading” with motion graphics that communicate the unique themes of each event and lecture series.

-Over a dozen collaborations chronicle the evolution of TED, whose talks have been viewed more than a billion times since going online in 2006.
+Over a dozen collaborations chronicle the evolution of TED Talks, which have been viewed more than a billion times since going online in 2006.

 “The Stuff of Life” was held in Edinburgh, Scotland, and explored the dynamic relationship between nature, science, and technology.
 Abstract forms grow into complex 3D structures – both organic and manmade – that highlight the evolution of design and thought.

 We reimagined the creative process as a physical space: a garage where ideas are literally made, and switched on.
 Themes of the talks are encapsulated by words and imagery in 3D light boxes, creating virtual “exhibits” that merge science and art.

 Our opening sequence, speaker slates, and other collateral celebrated the reveal of new, fresh ideas for “The Great Unveiling.”
 Twelve inspiring words were assigned a unique motion behavior, used to animate ticker tapes of typography that evolve into dynamic forms.

 “The Substance of Things Not Seen” asked presenters to ideate around the concept of invisible forces and inner-workings shaping the world around us.
 This open presents a macro to micro view of the world, with pixels of light gravitating toward Oxford before resolving into the TED logo.